 What if my electric service contract is canceled for non-payment?

-If you fail to meet your obligations by the disconnection date, your service may be shut off the next day unless that day is a weekend or holiday.
+If you don’t pay your bill by the date in the letter, your electricity might be turned off the next day, unless it’s a weekend or holiday.

 Texas electricity providers